The manors of ERLEIGH – Maiden Earley

 As no communication had been heard of Gilbert for so long a time while he was away, Herlie Regis had been transferred to the use of the Priory at Cawsom (Caversham), but Father Philip being present caused the pious wish to be carried out, and a neat little chapel was built dedicated to St. Nicholas.

-The Chapel was called Whiteknights Chapel and pre-dated the doomsday book entry and later manor called Whiteknights.
+The Chapel was called Whiteknights Chapel and pre-dated the doomsday book entry and later became a manor called Whiteknights.

 This, then, is the origin of Whiteknights Park (Herlie Regis).